Copy First, Translate Later: Interpreting Translation Dynamics in Multilingual Pretraining: Abstract

 \section{Abstract}

 Large language models exhibit impressive cross-lingual capabilities.
 However, prior work analyzes this phenomenon through isolated factors and at sparse points during training, limiting our understanding of how cross-lingual generalization emerges\textemdash particularly in the early phases of learning.
 To study the early trajectory of linguistic and translation capabilities, we pretrain a multilingual 1.7B model on nine diverse languages, capturing checkpoints at a much finer granularity.
-We further introduce a novel word-level translation dataset and trace how translation develops over training through behavioral analyses, model-component analysis, and parameter-based ablations.
+We use word-level translation as a testbed, introducing a novel dataset to trace how translation develops over training through behavioral analyses, model-component analysis, and parameter-based ablations.
 We find that the model quickly acquires basic linguistic capabilities in parallel with token-level copying, while translation develops in two distinct phases: an initial phase dominated by copying and surface-level similarities, and a second phase in which more generalizing translation mechanisms are developed while copying is refined.
 Together, these findings provide a fine-grained view of how cross-lingual generalization develops during multilingual pretraining.